Legal-NLP-EkStep/rhetorical-role-baseline/use_cases/final_judgement_prediction/readme.md

 ## CJPE data

-For dataset you can conatact authors of ACL-IJCNLP 2021 paper "ILDC for CJPE: Indian Legal Documents Corpus for Court Judgment Prediction and Explanation" or visit their [github repo](https://github.com/Exploration-Lab/CJPE).
+For dataset you can contact authors of ACL-IJCNLP 2021 paper "ILDC for CJPE: Indian Legal Documents Corpus for Court Judgment Prediction and Explanation" or visit their [github repo](https://github.com/Exploration-Lab/CJPE).

 ## Processing raw data